 Time to look deep inside, make a few concessions with the SO and open up your home to incoming Virginia referee Patrick Benner, who will be here on March 28 and will partake in the tournament at Napa.
 We do not want to sully the immaculate reputation of Northern California as the best destination in the USA.
 If interested contact Bjorn Stumer at firstname.lastname@example.org.

 Ask A Pelican

-Yes, it’s time for the third installment of “Ask A Pelican, the widely love Q and A session with Hail Pelicus.
-This week’s question comes courtesy of H. Simpson of Springfield (state was illegible),who writes:
+Yes, it’s time for this week’s installment of “Ask A Pelican”, the widely loved Q and A session with Hail Pelicus.
+This week’s question comes from Rocky McHandsome of Redding, CA, who asks:

 Disciplinary Action Reporting – Process for reporting incidents

 The various competitions all have their own disciplinary chairs and this will make it difficult to centralize the communication and data.
 To help Scott Wood has developed a form that will centralize the process, regardless of the competition.
 The link to the discipline form is https://docs.google.com/forms/d/1mmUNg11uVOSkIsUtHifSqQzalhWbwohk_J6AmPyrucQ/viewform